TheMrAI/TheMrAI.github.io/content/contemplation/book_1/index.md

 ---
 layout: page
 title: The Book on the Taboo Against Knowing Who You Are - Alan Watts
+summary: "If you have ever wondered what you are doing with your life.
+Had the sneaking suspicion that something isn't right.
+Especially if you are tired of the hustle culture, of gurus selling programs that claim solve your problems.
+This book may be for you.
+It talks about religion and faith, goals and motivations, but not as an end all be all.
+It only gently shows you a way of thinking, that as I did, you may find as a refreshing drop of sanity to center yourself by."
 ---

 Refreshingly Alan Watts has an easy to read and follow writing style, and contrary